Antonomy/Custom-Trivia/README.md

 Approach taken
 -Custom Trivia was built to be highly customizable.
 For example: the logic loops through the list of teams rather than being hardcoded to switch back and forth between two teams.
 This makes it easier to implement a future feature to include more than 2 teams

-Unsolved problems
--Timer Functionality
--Multiple Teams
--Multiple theme colors

 Future Updates:
+-Backend
--Ability to import questions with an Excel file -Backend
+-Ability to import questions with an Excel file -Ability have have up to 10 teams

 Credit and Gratitude: